U.S. Colleges See 17% Drop In New International Students

 Sources

-- Number of new foreign students at U.S. colleges has fallen amid visa issues — Washington Post (November 17, 2025)
+- New foreign student numbers fall amid visa issues — Washington Post (November 17, 2025)

-- Number of new foreign students in US falls 17% over visa worries — Financial Times (November 17, 2025)
+- International enrollments in US drop 17% over visa concerns — Financial Times (November 17, 2025)

 You May Also Like